parchuric/multi-agent-python-a2a-mcp-app/README.md

 # Multi-Agent Python Application with A2A, MCP and LangGraph

-This project demonstrates a multi-agent system using LangChain, with support for Google's Agent-to-Agent (A2A) protocol and Model Context Protocol (MCP).
+This project demonstrates a multi-agent system using LangGraph, with support for Google's Agent-to-Agent (A2A) protocol and Model Context Protocol (MCP).

 ## Overview